dougissi/counting-triangles/README.md

-# Counting Triangles in a Node Graph with Python
+# Counting Triangles in Node Graphs with Python
 Written by Doug Issichopoulos, <a href="https://www.dougissi.com/" target="_blank">dougissi.com</a>

 Feb 6, 2020